 This visa is valid for a maximum of 3 months and allows you to move around freely in what is known as the Shengen Area.
 The Shengen Area includes all the signatory countries to the Shengen treaty signed in 1985.
 (Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Italy, Luxembourg, the Netherlands, Norway, Spain, Sweden and Portugal).

 This is a visa required by students who must sit for an examination in France in order to be enrolled in a French academic institution.
 If the candidate is successful in the exam and enrolment is approved, a temporary stay permit (Carte de sejour temporaire) is required, describing the person's status as a student.

 Valid for a stay lasting 3-6 months.
-Upon your arrival in France you need to obtain a temporary stay permit that will describe your status in France: student (etudiant), employee (salarie), visitor (visiteur), among others.
+Upon your arrival in France, you need to obtain a temporary stay permit that will describe your status in France: student (student), employee (salarie), visitor (visiteur), among others.

 Other visas available include Transit visas (visa de transit aeroportuaire), Circulation visas (Visa de circulation) and Temporary long-stay visas (Visa long sejour temporaire de six mois).

-EU/EEA citizens, which include all those citizens belonging to the 25 European Union member states as well as Iceland, Lichtenstein and Norway, do not need a visa to enter France.
-Among the non EU/EEA citizens, there are some nationalities which do not need a visa due to special agreements between France and those countries.
-These citizens can stay France for up to 3 months without a visa.
+EU/EEA citizens, which include all those citizens belonging to the 25 European Union member states as well as Iceland, Liechtenstein, and Norway, do not need a visa to enter France.
+Among the non-EU/EEA citizens, there are some nationalities that do not need a visa due to special agreements between France and those countries.

 Please note: The information contained in this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.
 Please contact your nearest embassy for accurate, up-to-date information.